pranab/whakapai/README.md

 # whakapai
 Various Data Science Python packages to be available on Pypi

 Here are the packages.
-Only two are available now.
-More will be available soon.
-For details please visit thye corresponding package directory.
+All are available, but in different stages of progress.
+For details please visit the corresponding package home directory.

 ## Data Exploration (matumizi)
 About 100 data exploration functions pulled from various open source libraries  along with